 What is a typical size of a convertible debt financing?

 Convertible debt rounds come in all shapes and sizes.
 At the low end, I’ve seen small “friends and family” rounds in which less than $100k was raised, and I’ve seen rounds over $5,000,000.
-But the typical range for a healthy initial convertible debt round being done as an initial round of financing for a startup that is eventually likely going to raise venture capital is $500,000 to $1,250,000.
-Once you get over $1,000,000 investors start to care more about control provisions and precise ownership calculations, which tends to result in more priced rounds in which it is more customary to hash out control and ownership details.
+But the typical range for a healthy initial convertible debt round being done as an initial round of financing for a startup that is eventually likely going to raise venture capital is $500,000 to $1,500,000.
+Once you get over $1,500,000 investors start to care more about control provisions and precise ownership calculations, which tends to lead them toward requiring priced rounds in which it is more customary to hash out control and ownership details.

 Why should I do a convertible debt financing and not an equity financing?